-The project proponent shall comply with the standards set by the Kern County Airport Land Use Compatibility Plan for Zones B-1 and the FAA standards to ensure the safety of the aircraft, pedestrians and property.
+The project is not subject to the Airport AIA as it is not located within AIA.
 Less than significant impacts are anticipated.
 The project is not located in the vicinity of a private airstrip.
 No impacts are anticipated.

-24. Hazardous Fire Area

-a) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where X

-residences are intermixed with wildlands?
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Mitigation: No Mitigation Required Monitoring: No Monitoring Necessary 24.
+Hazardous Fire Area a) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?